SivakumarGooda/ssrf-lab/README.md

 form fields are genuinely vulnerable to SSRF and sit alongside safe-looking decoy fields, the way a real audit target does.

-**See [ANSWER-KEY.md](ANSWER-KEY.md) for the full ground-truth list of every vulnerability, exact payloads, and confirmation steps** — for your own reference when comparing results against your agent.
-Don't feed that file to the agent under test.
-The techniques it covers map onto [SKILL-SSRF.md](SKILL-SSRF.md)'s generic methodology (basic/blind SSRF, cloud metadata, allowlist/blocklist bypass, protocol smuggling incl. gopher, trusted-header injection, DNS rebinding, internal port enumeration).

 Confirmed exploits surface a `FLAG{...}` string somewhere in the response (or, for blind vectors, as a logged hit on the inbound-webhook receiver — see the answer key), so your agent can programmatically confirm success.